Need some tote bags that roll up with a handy snappy strap? Here’s how I made mine.

 - Note: In picture above, I’ve already pressed the straps.

 - Stuff you use to cut fabric, such as a ruler/straight-edge, rotary cutter and self-healing mat or scissors.

 - Two sets of snaps for Roll-Up Strap.

 - I used KAMSnaps that I used before for a product review, but you could also use any other type of snap, or use velcro.
 Make sure the snaps would fit on the strap (the finished strap here is 3/4 inches wide and the snaps I’m using are about 1/2 inch in diameter).

 - Any other accessories to apply snaps (I use an awl and pliers that came with my KAMSnaps).

-- Not pictured: Iron and ironing board, sewing machine and thread.
+- Iron and ironing board, sewing machine and thread.

 Take your Roll-Up Strap fabric and fold it lengthwise and press to create a crease and open up again.
 Then fold in each edge to meet at the center crease and press.
 Then fold again in half and press again.

 Then fold in one end about 1/8 an inch and fold in another 1/2 inch and press.
 This finishes the ends and is where you’ll place your snap.
 Repeat this fold on the other end.

 Topstitch the strap along the sides and around the folded ends, making sure the 1/8 inch fold at the edges are tucked in as you sew.